-Want to teach your pup to shake hands?
-Luckily, this trick is easy for dogs to learn and will wow friends and family.
-There are two methods you can use to train your canine companion to shake.
+Want to teach your dog to shake hands?
+Luckily, this trick is easy for dogs to learn and will make friends and family smile.
+There are two methods you can use to train this trick.

 Method 1: Wait him out